 Could it also improve law teachers’overall job satisfaction?

 What would collaborative planning look like?
 Thinking further about it, it would probably depend on the law school.
 But there is research available about some ground rules for collaborative curriculum planning.
 In fact, there are even some guiding principles that research in schools shows could be valuable.
 For example, Jacqueline Thousand, who writes extensively on co-teaching, has identified:

 - Who needs to be involved?
 What expertise needs to be brought into the planning?
 Who is affected?

 - Clarify the goals of the process early on and create a common goal.

 - Be accountable, trustworthy and transparent in your planning.

 - Recognise differences between collaborators in terms of experience, expertise and motivations.

 - Celebrate collaborative goals as they are achieved.

-Could collaborative planning improve law students’ performance?
+Could collaborative planning at law school improve law students’ performance?
 I would love to find out.
 Wouldn’t you?